bxlab/cmdb-quantbio/assignments/lab/3D_genome/extra_data/README.md

-This assignment includes an environment.yml file for creating a HiC-Pro specific conda environment and a script for loading sparse matrices and a bed file describing genomic bins.
+This file describes any additional data files needed for the assignment/